How do I preserve my collection of historic 16mm film, audiotape or videotape?

-For a small museum or historical cultural site, a good place for you to start is the AvSAP online resource developed at the University of Illinois (with partners).
-The AvSAP (Audiovisual Self-Assessment Program) will guide you through a series of assessment tools (downloadable to use with your collections input) to better inform yourself about the breadth, values and condition of your collection and lead you through decision making processes and best practices for your collection.
-It is really meant to be as a tool but also a hub resource for other programs, so do take a look at the information under Resources and the Forum feature.
+For a small museum or historical cultural site, a good place to start is the Audiovisual Self-Assessment Program (AvSAP) online resource developed at the University of Illinois (with partners).
+AvSAP will guide you through a series of assessment tools (downloadable to use with your collections input) to better inform yourself about the breadth, values and condition of your collection and lead you through decision making processes and best practices for your collection.
+It is really meant as a tool but is also a hub resource for other programs, so do take a look at the information under Resources and the Forum feature.

-• http://www.homemovieday.com/index.html This is also a very helpful site and org – their guidelines are more toward small-batch, do it yourself, but with a preservation mindset.
+- Home Movie Day is also a very helpful site and organizer for film fans.
+Their guidelines are more toward small-batch, do-it-yourself, but with a preservation mindset.
 Note the Film Preservation links.
 They also have a directory of labs, but no warranty is expressed or implied.

 See also our blog post on Digital Video Preservation.